 Strategy 3.2.4: Leverage the W&OD Trail, in coordination with NOVA Parks, to attract the many local and regional tourists that pass-through Vienna to shop and eat in Vienna establishments.
-(See also Parks strategies 8.1.4 and 8.3.3 and Land Use strategies 4.2.3 and 7.4.2)

 Goal 4: Foster a business-friendly environment to support a strong and diverse revenue base, which includes the meals tax revenues that fund the Town's capital improvements.